 - Make a difference by helping kids connect with the natural world

-- Learn to be a Nature Instructor and ignite kid’s passion, gifts, and curiosity
+- Learn to be a “Coyote Mentor” and ignite kids’ passion, curiosity, and gifts

 Our Teaching Philosophy

-- Children’s lives are becoming more and more screen-based and lived indoors.
-Wild spaces are shrinking and our impact on the planet is reaching a breaking point.
+Children’s lives are becoming more and more screen-based and a vast majority of their time is spent indoors.
+Wild spaces are shrinking, and our impact on the planet is reaching a breaking point.
 It is more urgent than ever for people of all ages and backgrounds, especially children, to experience and fall in love with the natural world.